 ‘stuff for sale’ option and choose the clothing/accessories section it goes in.
 You’ll have to fill in a few basic details then you can just sit back and wait for offers!

-- ASOS Marketplace: Unlike eBay, there is no listing fee – instead you’ll pay ASOS a small commission (either 10% or 15% depending on the kind of seller you are) for everything you sell.
-You can either sign up as a ‘Basic’ seller (no fees but 10% commission) or a ‘Boutique’ seller (£50 a month and 15% commission).
+- ASOS Marketplace: Unlike eBay, there is no listing fee, instead you’ll pay ASOS a small commission for everything you sell.
+You can either sign up as a ‘Basic’ seller or a ‘Boutique’ seller.

 You can read about selling items on ASOS Marketplace here.

 Ask in trendy second-hand clothes shops that may be interested in buying any vintage-style clothing and accessories that you have.
-Vintage clothes are in demand so check in a few (and try the posher areas) to get the best price.
+Vintage clothes are in demand so check in a few to get the best price.

 3. New life for your old clothes

-Don’t spend – mend!
+Don’t spend, mend instead!
 Before you throw something away see if you can alter or modernise it in any way.
-Experiment with fabric paints, buttons, ribbons and lace to add some shabby chic to your wardrobe!
+Experiment with fabric paints, buttons, ribbons and lace to add some shabby chic to your wardrobe.
 Try shortening a hemline, sewing on quirky buttons or patches.

 Altering and customising your old clothes will give you a new lease of life.
 Try Startsewing.co.uk and Online-fabrics.co.uk for seamstress tools and accessories and try your local charity shop for cheap material, old curtains and sheets that you can cut up.You can also get some helpful videos and online advice at Threadbanger.com and Cutoutandkeep.net.